RaunoArike/Quiz-Game-App/docs/agendas/week3.1_minutes.md

 - Has everyone managed to run the template?
 How about the programming exercises from Wednesday's lecture?
 - Formulate a concrete plan and create issues that we can start working on this week.

+## Teamwork assignment week 3
+- Formulating a question for the teamwork QA of week 4.

 ## Action points for next week
 - Work on the HCI draft and submit it by the Friday deadline
 - Start with working on the application